Billings TrailNet Strategic Plan

 - Build relationships with stakeholder groups and broaden our reach by expanding stakeholders to identified partners.

-- Create a marketing campaign with a budget
+- Implement marketing campaign

-- PLAN AND DEVELOP A SUSTAINABLE OPERATIONS FUNDING
+- PLAN AND DEVELOP SUSTAINABLE OPERATIONS FUNDING

 - Determine clearly defined membership goals

-- Clearly define member levels and member benefits
+- Clearly define member levels and member benefits (explore tiered level membership program & benefits)

 Big Sky Economic Development